payara/Payara/appserver/monitoring-console/webapp/JS_DOCS.md

 ```
 <generic> : { label, input }
 ```
 In other words the `type` is an indicator for non generic entries.
-The provided types exist to avoid duplication and consistency for reoccuring input elements.
+The provided types exist to avoid duplication and consistency for reoccurring input elements.
 Since `input` could also be just a _string_ generic entries can be used for simple key-value entries.

 When a generic input is an array of `ENTRY` the entries the `label` is optional.
 When provided the `label` is used before the input component.